jonelo/HashGarten/README.md

 ## Features

+- run it standalone or integrate it to your file browser
 - find algorithms, regular expressions are supported (e.g. `^sha`)
 - select one or many of a pool of 470 algorithms
 - get detailed help for each algorithm